ZZU-ACM-Lab/zzuacm/content/authors/胡志鹏/_index.md

 ---
 # Display name
-title: Zhiyu Li
+title: Zhipeng Hu

 # Full name (for SEO)
-first_name: Zhiyu
+first_name: Zhipeng
-last_name: Li
+last_name: Hu

-sortid: 2024
+sortid: 2019

 # Username (this should match the folder name)
 authors:
-  - 李智宇
+  - 胡志鹏

 # Is this the primary user of the site?
 superuser: false

 # Role/position
 role: >+
-  Graduation year: 2024 <br>
+  Graduation year: 2019 <br>
-  To: University of Science and Technology of China (USTC)
+  To: Baidu

 # Organizations/Affiliations
 organizations: